Identity Document, Biometric Face Match and Liveness

 Identity document verification is done by scanning and validating the integrity of a government-issued identity document.
 Verify support Passports, Driving Licences, or National ID Cards.

-The document verification process uses analysis techniques using templates from the document issuers, and performing the image analysis required to confirm the integrity of the provided ID document.
+The document verification process uses image analysis techniques, Physical tamper checks, and electronic chip-based verification to confirm the integrity of the provided ID document.

 Biometric Face Match

-Biometric technology has become a gold standard of identification.
+Biometric technology is critical to reliable identity verification.
 During the user journey, clients are required to capture a ‘selfie’.

 If an e-passport is used, the chip photo will be extracted using NFC (Near Field Communication) technology.
 This provides a gold standard of verification as the chip photo, portrait photo and selfie photo are all cross-validated as part of the check.